 Support Oppose Summary will totally change the landscape of the area not to mention displace thousands of families.
 The area along Cheltenham Road is relatively new development.
 Why was this area developed with housing and apartments when the council is now considering locating a stadium there?
 So many residents now reside in that vicinity.
 I am very concerned as to their future.
 Considering that Melbourne has a housing problem, I do not understand why such a business venture in that site is even being considered.
 Shouldn't housing people be a priority for the council and government?
 I am also concerned over the traffic and congestion; let alone the noise that it will create.
 Existing parking in that area is already a problem.
 As you can gather, I oppose the proposed Dandenong Stadium at that location.
 Even the MCG is located a considerable walking distance from Richmond Station and residents.
 I ask that the council reconsiders this proposal on the current site.
-Please think about your rate payers and residents.
-19 > My name is and I am writing to you regarding the recent letter that I received concerning the proposed Dandenong Stadium.
+Please think about your rate pavers and residents.
+10 > My name is and I am writing to you regarding the recent letter that I received concerning the proposed Dandenong Stadium.
 I jointly own 2 units in Hutton Street with my sister and on perusing the map of the proposed stadium, it appears that our properties may be in that precinct.
 If that is the case, can you please inform us as owners what the plan would be?
 I overall think the Stadium is a great way to inject money back into the economy but at what human cost.
 I am quite surprised that the proposal is planned for the heart of residential Dandenong.
 What concerns me is - that hundreds and hundreds of low social economic migrants and refugees are about to get displaced.
 These people can actually afford a 'roof over their heads' in Dandenong and with Melbourne housing prices as they are, I doubt that they can easily find another dwelling nearby.
 The area around Dandenong station has many high density apartment dwellings especially opposite the station area where the proposed Stadium is supposed to be built.
 Can you imagine the noise and the increased traffic conditions for the people in the area?
 What about all the 'new' apartments that have just being completed in the area opposite the station?
 I'm sure they weren't planning on living next door to a massive Stadium when they purchased their property.
-In a climate where homelessness abounds, do your really want to be responsible for adding to this number instead of minimising the human need for a home?
+In a climate where homelessness abounds, do you really want to be responsible for adding to this number instead of minimising the human need for a home?
 I am pleading with you to find another suitable location which will not impact the people of Dandenong as much as this Stadium will.
-Driving back from Berwick today, I noticed the colossal oval areas near Bunjil Place at Fountain Gate that would also be quite perfect for this Stadium.
-It's still in the South East corner of Melbourne and it would spare hundreds and hundreds of displaced residents.
-What about huilding the stadium at 103 Princess Hwy in the 4 lots of land that has just heing nurchased in Dandenong South?
-You would have to buy back the land, but the government can do anything right?
-It's near industry and no residents would be inched.
-How about building the Stadium near the overpass of East Link M3 where there is much empty land and create car
+Driving back from Bervick today, I noticed the colossal oval areas near Bunjil Place at Fountain Gate that would also be quite perfect for this Stadium.
+It's still in the South East conner of Melbourne and it would spare hundreds and hundreds of displaced residents.
+What about building the Stadium near the government can do anything right?
+It's near industry and no residents would be impacted.
+How about building the Stadium near t